 5. Responsibility of Employee

-Upon any conviction of a crime, other than a minor traffic violation an employee in a Sensitive Position is required to report the conviction immediately to the Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel.
+Upon any conviction of a crime, other than a minor traffic violation an employee in a Sensitive Position is required to report the conviction immediately to the Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs.

 6. Appeal process